CIAT-DAPA/pnn_monitoring_etl/README.md

 This `run_main.py` script is a key component of the PNN monitoring ETL.
 It allows to perform two types of processes: Data Import and Rollback.

-## config file example
+## Configuration

-The project uses a configuration file `config_file.csv` to adjust certain parameters and database connection information.
+The project now uses environment variables to configure database connection information and a configuration file for other parameters.

+### Required Environment Variables

+To run the project, you need to set the following environment variables:

-- user: This is the name of the user that will be used to access the database.
+- DB_USER: This is the name of the user that will be used to access the database.
-- password: This is the secret key used to authenticate and allow access to the specified user.
+- DB_PASSWORD: This is the secret key used to authenticate and allow access to the specified user.
-- host: This is the address of the server where the database is hosted.
+- DB_HOST: This is the address of the server where the database is hosted.
-- port: This is the port number to which the application will connect to access the database on the server.
+- DB_PORT: This is the port number to which the application will connect to access the database on the server.
-- dbname: This is the specific name of the database to be accessed.
+- DB_NAME: This is the specific name of the database to be accessed.

+### Config file

+The project uses a configuration file `config_file.csv` to adjust certain parameters

 - matriz_name: Name of the excel sheet where the information to be imported is located.
 - matriz_skiprows: Number of rows to omit at the beginning of the Excel spreadsheet.

-## Parameters
+### Parameters

 The script uses the following parameters: